surma/surma.dev/content/things/compile-js.md

  // ...
 }
 ```
-In parenthesis we have the parameters of the closure. `->` defines the return type of the closure.
-The `mutable` keyword is necessary as C++
+In parenthesis we have the parameters of the closure. `->` defines the return
+type of the closure.
+The `mutable` keyword is necessary as C++ closure capture
-closure capture variables as `const` by default, meaning they can't be modified.
-We all know that you can mutate variables from
+variables as `const` by default, meaning they can't be modified.
+We all know
-within a closure.
-Inside the brackets `[]` you can define whether to close over a captured variable by reference or to make a copy.
-Why did C++ split
+that you can mutate variables from within a closure.
+Inside the brackets `[]`
+you can define whether to close over a captured variable by reference or to
-the capture style across two places of a closure definition?
-I don't know, but you can define a different capture style for each variable if you want.
+make a copy.
+Why did C++ split the capture style across two places of a closure
+definition?
+I don't know, but you can define a different capture style for each
+variable if you want.

-If I wanted to list each captured variable, I'd have to implement an understanding of lexical scopes in my transpiler.
+If I wanted to list each captured variable, I'd have to implement an
+understanding of lexical scopes in my transpiler.
 Way too much work.
-Luckily, C++
+Luckily,
-also allows you to define a default capture type, with some semi-intuitive sigils. `[&]` sets the default capture to be a reference,
+C++ also allows you to define a default capture type, with some semi-intuitive
+sigils. `[&]` sets the default capture to be a reference,  while `[=]` sets the
-while `[=]` sets the default capture style to copy.
+default capture style to copy.

-I can't capture variables as references, as this code fragment shows:
+At first I thought about using capturing by reference, but that is only
+something that works in GC'd languages.
+Here's why:

 ```cpp
 auto outer_function = [&]() mutable -> JSValue {